Originally published, 08/2014

 - Sudden need to urinate or defecate

 - Dilated pupils

 Is your patient a fainter?

-Vasovagal reactions (a.k.a. neurocardiogenic syncope) occur more frequently in people who have a predisposition, so ask your patients if they have ever fainted at the sight of blood or lost consciousness when having an injection or procedure.
+Vasovagal reactions occur more frequently in people who have had one before.
+So, ask your patients if they have ever fainted or passed out at the sight of blood or when having an injection or procedure.
 If they say “yes” let them know that they can prevent it happening again if they:

 - Drink plenty of water before coming in

 - Contract the muscles in their extremities, as described above.